 Here are a few other Olivia de Havilland articles at Alt Film Guide:

-- Olivia de Havilland on Joan Fontaine.
+- Olivia de Havilland on her sister Joan Fontaine.

 - Surviving Movies Stars of the 1930s.

 Note: This Olivia de Havilland article is currently being revised.
 Please check back later.

 'Olivia de Havilland vs. Warner Bros.' notes: Joan Fontaine at Warners

 Joan Fontaine lost to the 1943 Best Actress Oscar to fellow David O. Selznick contract player Jennifer Jones in the 20th Century Fox release The Song of Bernadette.

 Curiously, no less than three Selznick actresses were in the running for the Best Actress Oscar that year.
 Ingrid Bergman, who had starred opposite Gary Cooper in Sam Wood's For Whom the Bell Tolls at Paramount, was also vying for the award.

 As a result of pressure from record companies, Code Section 2855 was diluted in 1987 by way of an amendment exempting “the production of phonorecords.”
 A 2002 attempt to rescind the amendment was defeated by the music industry.

 On the other hand, a Republican initiative that would have added a similar exemption to the field of professional sports failed in 2007.